Create Computer Groups

 Create Update Views

 Expand Updates and you will see 4 Update Views (All Updates, Critical Updates, Security Updates, and WSUS Updates).
-We’re going to create some new views.
+We are going to create some new views.

 Right click on Updates and choose “New Update View…”.